Atlanta Outpatient Programs for Mental Health & Substance Use

 The Berman Center is a provider of mental health treatment and addiction treatment in Georgia.
 Our programs include treating mood disorders on an outpatient basis.
 Our facility is dedicated to comprehensive care, and we understand the intricate relationship between mood disorders and addiction.
 We’re committed to offering personalized treatment plans tailored to each person’s needs.

-As the best mood disorder treatment center at The Berman Center, we take a holistic approach to treatment.
-Our integrated model includes evidence-based therapies, holistic approaches, support services, and medication management.
+As a top mood disorder treatment center in Atlanta, we take a holistic approach to treatment.
+Our integrated behavioral health treatment model includes evidence-based therapies, holistic approaches, support services, and medication management.

 We also understand that seeking treatment for a mood disorder can be overwhelming, so we’re here to help you each step of the way at our outpatient mental health center in Atlanta.